AMjhagan/An-ensemble-approach-to-Prediction-and-Classification-of-Gastrointestinal-diseases/README.md

 **About the dataset**

-Dataset used : WCE Curated Colon Disease Dataset Deep Learning.
+Dataset used: WCE Curated Colon Disease Dataset Deep Learning.

 The dataset can be found [here](https://drive.google.com/drive/folders/1BbDhOj90ZrwXQv1zC2atX-fgaTtsGno3?usp=sharing).